adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 [<firstGlyph> - <lastGlyph>]
 ```

-Spaces around the hyphen are not required since hyphens are not permitted in
+Spaces around the hyphen are not required, so these are also valid ranges:
-feature file glyph names.
-For example:

 ```fea
 [\0-\31]